murlock1000/MatrixNotificationBot/CONTRIBUTING.md

-# Contributing to nio-template
+# Contributing to messenger-bot

-Thank you for taking interest in this little project.
+Thank you for taking interest in this project.
 Below is some information to help you with contributing.

 ## Setting up your development environment